Sandhya-105/geogami-virtual-environment/README.md

 _For Mac Users (for running the VR world app):_
 1. Open terminal at the folder of the VR world app.
-3. Execute the code: `chmod a+x OriGami_VR_World_App_MacOS.app/Contents/MacOS/*`
+2. Execute the code: `xattr -cr /path/to/application.app`

+   For example:

+   `xattr -cr /Downloads/OriGami_VR_World_App_MacOS.app`

 ## Control the Avatar in the VR world app

 In order to control the avatar, use an external controller or your keyboard.

-_Controller:_
+_:video_game: Controller:_
 - Attention: You cannot use the arrow buttons for turning, since we chose other buttons to control turning.
-Please try yourself.
+Please try yourself :wink:.

-_Keyboard:_
+_:keyboard: Keyboard:_
 - up arrow: move forward
 - back arrow: move backward
 - right arrow: increase walking speed (!)